dorneanu/roam/content/books/exercised.md

 ### 93 {#93}

-An even more vital function of sleep for the brain is janitorial.
-The zillions of chemical reactions that make life possible inevitably create waste products known as metabolites, some highly reactive and damaging.12 Because the power-hungry brain uses one-fifth of the body’s calories, it generates abundant and highly concentrated metabolites.
-Some of these garbagy molecules such as beta-amyloid clog up neurons.13 Others such as adenosine make us sleepy as they accumulate (and are counteracted by caffeine).

-the brain ad its waste
+The brain and its waste:

+> An even more **vital function of sleep for the brain is janitorial**.
+The zillions
+> of chemical reactions that make life possible inevitably create **waste products
+> known as metabolites**, some highly reactive and damaging.
+Because the
+> power-hungry brain uses one-fifth of the body’s calories, it generates abundant
+> and highly concentrated metabolites. **Some of these garbagy molecules such as
+> beta-amyloid clog up neurons**.
+Others such as **adenosine make us sleepy as they
+> accumulate** (and are counteracted by caffeine).

 ### 93 {#93}